Skip to main content

 What is World Sight Day?

-World Sight Day is an annual event with the aim of raising awareness about vision impairments and focusing attention on the global issue of eye health.
-The event has been coordinated by the International Agency for the Prevention of Blindness (IAPB) since 2000, with this year’s theme being #LoveYourEyes.
+World Sight Day is an annual event that raises awareness of vision impairment and the importance of looking after your eyes.
+Coordinated by the International Agency for the Prevention of Blindness (IAPB) since 2000, this year’s theme is #LoveYourEyes.

-The importance of eye health cannot be understated, as data from the Royal National Institute of Blind People (RNIB) estimates there will be over 2 million Brits who will experience mild to moderate sight loss by 2025, with this number rising to 2.3 million in 2030.
-This means that millions more people may be reliant on glasses or contact lenses to support their vision.
+According to the Royal National Institute of Blind People (RNIB), over 2 million people in Britain are expected to experience mild to moderate sight loss by 2025, rising to 2.3 million by 2030.
+That means millions of people may rely on glasses or contact lenses to support their vision.

 • Macular degeneration: Over 4.6 million people